Your cart looks a little empty!Continue Shopping

 In general, Sauvignon Blanc has low to moderate alcohol levels, ranging from 12.5-14% alcohol by volume (ABV).
 For more details on how to determine how boozy your bottle is, don't miss our guide covering everything you need to know about the alcohol content of wine.

-How Is Sauvignon Blanc Wine Made?
+Production Process: How is Sauvignon Blanc Wine Made?

 Like all other wines, Sauvignon Blanc grapes are harvested, pressed, and then fermented to produce alcohol.
 As explained in our guide to viniculture, if the winemaker stops the fermentation process before it finishes, there will be more residual sugar, and therefore a sweeter wine.
 However, most Sauvignon Blanc is produced in a dry style, which means it has lower sugar content.